-Spanish versions are available for most of the treatment pages.
-See the full list of treatments in Spanish or go to the English page and click the link on the right side of the page.
+Spanish versions are available for most of the diseases and conditions pages.
+See the full list of diseases and conditions in Spanish or go to the English page and click the link on the right side of the page.

 This information is for general education only.
 Please consult your rheumatologist for medical advice, diagnosis and treatment of your unique medical condition.
 For more details on how working with a rheumatologist can help you live well with rheumatic disease, read our article on the importance of following your treatment plan.